 Unfortunately for the New York faithful, this franchise has not had much success since their 1999 NBA Finals appearance where they were eliminated by the San Antonio Spurs in five games.
 They have made the postseason six times since 2000 and have not seen postseason action since 2013 despite a roster which has included Carmelo Anthony and Amar’e Stoudemire.

 Today’s group has been through quite an interesting shift as bigger names like Tim Hardaway Jr. and Kristaps Porzingis have been traded away.
-A cultural change is underway as management continues to right the ship.
+A cultural change is underway as management continues to try to right the ship.
 Some major changes came in the offseason with the Knicks signing Julius Randle, Taj Gibson, and Elfrid Payton to bolster their lineup.
-Will they gel with players like Kevin Knox, Dennis Smith, Jr., and RJ Barrett?
+Would they jell with players like Kevin Knox, Dennis Smith, Jr., and RJ Barrett?
 Early returns are not overly favorable, but this team is nowhere near done adding pieces.
 Interim head coach Mike Miller and general manager Scott Perry are committed to bringing a winning team to the floor.

 New York has been home to many legendary players over the years.
 Among the best to ever wear a Knicks uniform are Patrick Ewing, Walt Frazier, Willis Reed, Bernard King, Earl Monroe, Charles Oakley, Dave DeBusschere, Allan Houston, and John Starks.
 Additional information about the history of the New York Knicks as well as about the current squad can be found by clicking here.

 If you own a New York Knicks suite, we can market your luxury suite for the dates you choose not to use or are unable to attend.